The STDyn-SLAM: A stereo vision and semantic segmentation approach for SLAM in dynamic outdoor environments: Experiments

 We tested our system on an Intel Core i7-7820HK laptop computer with 32 Gb RAM and a GPU GeForceGTX 1070.
 Moreover, we used as input a ZED camera, which is a stereo camera developed by Sterolabs.
 We selected an HD720 resolution.
 The ZED camera resolutions are WVGA $(672\times376)$, HD720 $(1280\times720)$, HD1080 $(1920\times1080)$ and 2.2K $(2208\times1242)$.

 STDyn-SLAM is developed naturally on ROS.
-The main inputs for our system are the left and right images, but the depth map is necessary to build the point cloud.
-However, if this is no available, it is possible executing the STDyn-SLAM only with the stereo images and then to obtain merely the trajectory.
+Our system's main inputs are the left and right images, but the depth map is necessary to build the point cloud.
+However, if this is not available, it is possible to execute the STDyn-SLAM only with the stereo images and then obtain the trajectory.
 On the other hand, the \textit{STDyn} node in ROS generates two main topics; the \textit{Odom} and the \textit{ {ORB$\_$SLAM2$\_$PointMap$\_$SegNetM$/$Point$\_$Clouds}} topics.
 The point cloud topic is the input of the \textit{octomap$\_$server} node; this node publishes the joined point cloud of the scene.

 Fig. \ref{fig:ros_process} depicts the required ROS nodes by the STDyn-SLAM to generate the trajectory and the 3D reconstruction.
 The camera node publishes the stereo images and computes the depth map from them.
 Then, the STDyn-SLAM calculates the odometry and the local point cloud.
-To visualize the global point cloud, the OctoMap combines and updates the current local point cloud with the previous global map.
-It is worth mentioning that the maximum depth of the local point cloud can be chosen by the user.
+The OctoMap combines and updates the current local point cloud with the previous global map to visualize the global point cloud.
+It is worth mentioning that the user can choose the maximum depth of the local point cloud.
 All the ROS topics can be shown through the viewer.